prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 Vercel Functions are entirely focused on improving the development, deployment, and delivery experience for modern web applications.
 Its offering is tightly integrated with the rest of Vercel's features to create a good experience for these workflows.

-This narrow focus means that Vercel Functions are not designed for general use cases, but are extremely useful if your project matches Vercel's domain.
-The platform helps you use serverless functions to improve your web application's functionality and performance.
+This focus means that Vercel Functions are designed to using serverless within a web applications easier, so if your project fits in that category, it can be extremely useful.
+The platform helps you implement this functionality in order to add features and increase performance.

 ### Features